Crossing the Turkey-Bulgaria Border

 Yes, I totally thought it was two girls.
 The one that turned out to be a guy had a shaved head, but looked like a girl with a shaved head.
 Jeff actually thought so, too.
 Then he spoke.
 When recounting the ride later, Jeff had to keep reminding me when I referenced them that it wasn’t two girls, but… for all intents and purposes… two girls.

-Stay tuned tomorrow for our day in Sozopol.
+Stay tuned tomorrow for a full day in Sozopol.
 We might catch a ferry to a similar town nearby if we run out of sites too early (called Nessebar).

 Wandering Medieval Sozopol

-Went and had brekkie with the one-eyed Bulgarian cat, whom we named “Willy.”
-He was making out like a furry bandit; lots of folks giving him scraps.
-After that, we walked into Old Town Sozopol for some easy going sightseeing.
+After breakfast, we walked into Old Town Sozopol for some easy going sightseeing.
 Stopped for coffee at a cafe where the waitress greeted and served everyone around us… except us.
 Seemed strange since I’ve never come across that in our travels and I wondered what her issue was exactly, but found another cafe a little ways down that was more than happy to serve us.
 What does one even eat in Bulgaria?

 Debauchery of the Bulgarian Sort